Mortgage Amortization Calculator

 Besides all of this, you can also set additional monthly payments, making this device a mortgage amortization calculator with extra payments.
 In this case, you can study how additional payments change the amortization schedule of the mortgage, for example, how the amortization term shortens and how much interest you can save.
 You can also follow these changes visually on a graph or review the modified mortgage amortization table.

 For the sake of simplicity, we designed this tool to be compact as possible, so you can easily study the mortgage amortization in multiple ways.
-If you would like to include more specifications, such as choosing different loan repayment plans (e.g., accelerated payments) or set different repayment options (e.g., lump sum prepayment), you can check out our mortgage calculator, where you can specify a mortgage loan more broadly.
+If you would like to include more specifications, such as choosing different loan repayment plans (e.g., accelerated payment) or set different repayment options (e.g., lump sum prepayment), you can check out our mortgage calculator, where you can specify a mortgage loan more broadly.

 The mortgage calculator's amortization schedule - What is mortgage amortization table?